northeastern-rc/rc-public-documentation/docs/source/classroom/class_guide.md

 ## srun interactive session

 An interactive session can be run on the command line via the `srun` command as shown in the examples below.
-See {ref}`slurm-running-jobs` for more information on using `srun` or run `man srun` to see additinal parameters that can be set with `srun`.
+We have more information on [running jobs]((../runningjobs/index.md)) for more information on using `srun` or run `man srun` to see additinal parameters that can be set with `srun`.

 ::::{dropdown} courses partition
 :::{code-block} bash